Tomasz-Mankowski/ADS7846-X11-daemon/README.md

 $ ./build/ADS7846-X11
 ```

-Run it as service/daemon using
+Or run it as service/daemon using:
 ```
 $ nohup ./build/ADS7846-X11 > /dev/null 2>&1 &
 ```